Favorite Photographers

 Ernst Haas (1921-1986)

-In another image of a pair of railroad tracks reflecting the deep red light of dusk, Haas succeeded in conveying the lonely beauty of an expansive New Mexico landscape.
+In another image of a pair of railroad tracks reflecting the deep red light of dusk, Haas succeeded in conveying the lonely beauty of an expansive New Mexico landscape with stunning effectiveness.

 More information: